mptorrejon/Floating_Labels/README.md

 Im also implementing a way to select entire text or only edit a part of it.

-I hope this helps anyone and if it does, make good of it.
+I hope this helps anyone and if it does, make good use of it.

 -MT